miyakawataku/fluent-plugin-nsca/README.md

 The plugin output is determined as below.

-1. JSON notation of the record (lowest priority)
+1. The field specified by `plugin_output_field` option, if present (highest priority)
+  * If the value exceeds the maximum 512 bytes, it will be truncated.
 2. `plugin_output` option
-3. The field specified by `plugin_output_field` option (highest priority)
+  * If the value exceeds the maximum 512 bytes, it causes a config error.
+3. JSON notation of the record (lowest priority)
+  * If the value exceeds the maximum 512 bytes, it will be truncated.

 For example,
-let the configuration file contain the section below:
+assume that the configuration file contains the section below:

 ```apache
 <match ddos>